 - 1 tablespoon coconut oil

-- Line an 8″ square baking pan with wax paper.
+- Line a 9″ square baking pan with wax paper.

 - Remove the coconut whipping cream from the fridge. airy-free whipped topping.
 Pour contents into a mixing bowl and whip on high for 2 minutes.
 Use a spatula to scrape down sides of the bowl.
 Whip again on high for another 2 – 3 minutes until light and fluffy.